-- ✓ The landlord must provide you with a Check-in/Check-out form before you move inwhen you commence occupying the premises.
+✓ The landlord must provide you with a Check-in form when you commence occupying the premises.
 Wis.
 Stats.
+704.08

-704.08 - ✓ The landlord must give not less than seven (7) days after moving in to note anything that was dirty, damaged, broken or missing when you moved in.
+- ✓ The landlord must give seven (7) days after moving in to note anything that was dirty, damaged, broken or missing when you moved in.
 Wis.
 Stats.
 704.08 - ✓ Return the completed form to the landlord.
-If you want items repaired, make a separate written\request. - ✓ If the landlord fails to provide you with a Check-in form at the start of the tenancy, or fails to provide a Check out form at the end, they cannot withhold money for the damages or cleaning from your security deposit when you leave. - ✓ The landlord must inform you that you may request a written list and/or the photographs taken of the physical damages or defects charged to the previous tenant's security deposit.
+If you want items repaired, make a separate written_request. - ✓ The landlord must inform you that you may request a written list of the physical damages or defects charged to the previous tenant's security deposit.
 MGO 32.07(5), ATCP 134.06(1)